Vegas90/requirement-analysis/README.md

 “Requirement Analysis in Software Development.”
 This repository is to explain the importsnce of requirement analysis and how critical in the software development cycle.

-# "What is a Requirement Analysis?"
+# What is a Requirement Analysis?

 This is mainly where the project team gathers, analyzes and defines the requirements of the softwareproductto be developed.